Whistleblower at Insurance Giant Leaks Police Reports on Trans Woman in Retaliation Over Care Denial

 And because the people responsible will never admit what they’ve done unless the truth is louder than their silence.

 I’m not here to shame individuals.
 I’m here to expose a systemic pattern: when someone like me becomes inconvenient, the system withdraws care and escalates control.
-That’s not medicine.
-That’s profiling with a clinical face.

 What You’ll Find in This Archive